 General health and health problems

-Additionally, some medications that your cat may be prescribed can irritate their digestive system, causing an upset stomach.
+Additionally, some medications your cat may be prescribed can irritate their digestive system, causing an upset stomach.

 Activity level